CarinaAJ/p3-last-chapter/README.md

         * Final version:
     for index_list, title in book_list.items():
                 print(index_list, title)
-- [Python Basics](https://pythonbasics.org/multiple-return/) - guidance on how to return multiple variables from a function
+- [Python Basics](https://pythonbasics.org/multiple-return/) - a reminder on how to return multiple variables from a function
 - [GeeksForGeeks](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) - help on which module to import and how to create my header
 - [W3 School](https://www.w3schools.com/howto/howto_css_fixed_footer.asp) - how to fix my social icons to the footer
-- Love Sandwiches - for general guidance
+- Love Sandwiches - for general guidance and how to set up my API

 The text for this programme has been written by myself.